Actuators - Making Adjustments

 "Power Open - Spring Close": This option will open the damper/louver when power is applied to the actuator.
 Springs inside the actuator will force the damper/louver to close when power is removed.
 This is the standard action for most actuators and is required for UL Life Safety dampers.

 "Power Close - Spring Open": The opposite of "Power Open - Spring Close".
-The actuator will close the damper/louver when power is applied and the internal springs will open the damper when power is lost.
+The actuator will close the damper/louver when power is applied, and the internal springs will open the damper when power is lost.

 Dual Position Indication (DPI) Switch: A device installed on actuators to show which position the blades are in at a given time.
 Some models of DPI switches can be customized to indicate different blade angles.
 Learn how they work in "Open and Closed".